Covid-19 isolation gives Britain a taste of 'no-deal' Brexit chaos | NewsChannel 3-12

 Businesses are increasingly worried that a Brexit deal won’t materialize, and they have been racing to get goods into the country before year-end.
 New customs checks and paperwork will result in significant delays to shipments, while tariffs and quotas would pile on the pain in a “no-deal” scenario.

-Toyota also said it has decided to shut its manufacturing plants in France and the United Kingdom earlier than planned for the winter break.
+But Toyota said it had decided to shut its manufacturing plants in France and the United Kingdom earlier than planned for the winter break.

 The company blamed UK traffic bans from a growing number of countries and the “uncertain nature of how long the borders will be closed for logistics activities.”